mathematicalmaker/Xbox-DVD-Tray-Signal-Analyzer/README.md

 This project aims to accurately document the OG Xbox DVD drive's tray state signals, specifically to correct widespread inaccuracies regarding signal identification, implementation, and voltage levels.
 While the "100" solution for drive elimination is generally known, often referenced as TRAY_IN, CD_RDY, and TRAY_OUT (pins 7, 6, 5), many implementations rely on incorrect pinouts and voltage levels, leading to potential hardware damage.
 The correct signal names, as per the Xbox Motherboard Schematic, are TRAY_STATE2, TRAY_STATE1, and TRAY_STATE0.

 A key objective was to verify that the DVD drive's output signals, which serve as inputs to the SMC (System Management Controller), operate at 3.3V.
-This was expected due to the SMC's use of a Microchip PIC16C63, which has a V~DD~ of 3.3V, and the PIC's datasheet specifying input voltage levels within 0.3V of V~DD~.
+This was expected due to the SMC's use of a Microchip PIC16C63, which has a V<sub>DD</sub> of 3.3V, and the PIC's datasheet specifying input voltage levels within 0.3V of V<sub>DD</sub>.

 ## Background and Motivation